-The DJI Goggles have just been released and are already being hailed as a game changer for DJI drone owners.
+The DJI Goggles are already being hailed as a game changer for DJI drone owners.

 But maybe you are wondering what all the fuss is about.
 After all, these massive goggles on your head look kinda stupid right?